logsdon-lab/CDR-Finder/README.md

 - `bamfile`
     * Alignment BAM file with methylation tags.
     * Requires aligned reads with the Mm and Ml tags (MM and ML also supported), and the reference sequence used for alignment.
+    * PacBio data requires that the alignment does not hard-clip supplementary alignment using `pbmm2` or -Y flag for `minimap2`/`winnowmap`.
     * https://github.com/epi2me-labs/modbam2bed?tab=readme-ov-file#usage
 - `regions`
     * BED file of target region coordinates.